Reality is often stranger than fiction. The timeline of current events is like living in a disaster film? What is the intelligent thing to do?

 So, here’s a strategy to help you find, face, and conquer your fears.
 The process of overcoming our fears is worth the effort.
-Otherwise, you’ll need to face them at the next crisis.
+Otherwise, you’ll need to face them in the next crisis.
 You don’t want to wait until you are experiencing a crisis to deal with this emotional baggage.
 Here’s how to do it.
-Here is are proven common-sense steps.
+Here are proven common-sense steps.

 1. Acknowledge Your Fear

-Fear triggers your fight, flight, or freeze reaction.
+Fear triggers your fight, flight or freeze reaction.
 The Sympathetic Nervous (SN) system automatically takes charge when in danger.
 It’s the default setting of the nervous system, our primitive monkey brain.
 The SN system increases blood flow to muscles by shutting down blood flow to the skin and intestines.

-The brain responds to the increased adrenalin and a host of other powerful enzymes by shutting off the brain’s higher thinking centers.
+The brain responds to the increased adrenalin and other powerful enzymes by shutting off the brain’s higher thinking centers.
 That’s the problem.
 With the SN in control, you might be stronger and able to move quickly, but it’s reactionary.
 You lose your ability to use the higher thinking center.

-So acknowledge the fear, but don’t give into it.
+So acknowledge the fear, but don’t give in to it.
 Yes, it is scary, but resolve not to act in a fearful, selfish, self-serving way.
 When you are frightened, say to yourself, I will not give in to fear.
 Instead, I will follow common-sense advice.
 I will engage my social instincts to help protect the interests of the weakest.
 Surviving in a disaster requires a balance of social and self-preservation instincts.
 We need to maintain our emotional equilibrium to make the best decisions.